 High biodiversity and highly sensitive zones

 Ecotones and edges are unique because of the conditions they host.
-Their ability to support so many different organisms make them highly sensitive areas for biodiversity.
-I mentioned above that these zones represent harsh living conditions.
-Therefore, even small changes in their characteristics can be potentially disastrous for the organisms living there.
+Their ability to support so many different organisms make them highly sensitive areas of biodiversity.
+These zones are harsh and sensitive; even small changes in their characteristics can be potentially disastrous for the organisms living there.

 The human interest

-Humans have affected ecotones and edges massively in their quest to modify them for their benefit.
-These edges also represent advantageous conditions for humans, you see.
+Humans have affected ecotones and edges in their quest to modify these zones for their benefit.
+Edges also host advantageous conditions for humans.
 Along the river-land ecotone, the land is extremely fertile.
 It also has a ready water source in close proximity.
 These conditions are excellent for the development of agricultural land.
 Why do you think great civilizations of the past were situated on floodplains?

 Our interference in interior ecosystems tend to create ecotones, in some cases.
 When a road is built through a forest, the path of the road represents a transition from the two forest ecosystems on either side.
 This artificial ecotone is also a tension zone for the interior organisms.
 For example, these “induced edges” play a detrimental role in seed dispersal of the nearby vegetation species.